 On December 30th, 2019, the first recorded case of the 2019 Novel Coronavirus (2019-nCoV) was identified in Wuhan, China as the cause of an outbreak of respiratory illness.
-As of today (March 26, 2020), there have been over seven hundred thousand reported cases of the virus.
+As of today (March 26, 2020), there have been over 4.9 million reported cases of the virus.

 But how does this affect pet travel?